 4. Tanot Temple

-- Club your visit to the temple with the Longewala War Museum and you can save yourself a lot of time.
-The roads leading to both Longewala and Tanot temple are very isolated.
+Club your visit to the temple with the Longewala War Museum and you can save yourself a lot of time.
+The roads lead to both Longewala and Tanot temple is very isolated.

 5. Longewala Border